 This doesn’t just mean that your Facebook ad is targeted to a very specific audience (although that is part of it!), it means making the content absolutely perfect for a niche audience in the first place.
 The more your content resonates with a unique audience, the more likely it is to grab their attention and build a relationship.
 More on this concept here.

 We also developed a model for strategy creation.
 Confusion surrounds what a social media strategy looks like and how this differs from a general marketing strategy and how it differs from what we call ‘tactics’.

-There is, of course, a number of factors determining and ways of deriving all three of this component parts.
-The combination of the goals, brand and audience give rise to three other vital elements of an effective social media strategy; your ‘hitlist’, what your value-adding content looks like and what your interaction strategy should be.
+There is, of course, a number of factors determining and ways of deriving all three of these component parts.
+The combination of the goals, brand and audience give rise to three other vital elements of an effective social media strategy; your ‘hit list’, what your value-adding content looks like and what your interaction strategy should be.

 Social selling and interaction theory

 Social media is such a unique marketing channel because of the transparent, two-way potential of interaction.
 Rather than broadcasting corporate messages, brands have the opportunity to engage consumers on an individual basis as well as generate leads in a very targeted fashion.

 JC Social Media developed the concept of ‘conversation drivers’ which is just one of the ways brands can locate prospects, typically on Twitter.
 This kind of tactic is sometimes balled up in a concept known as ‘social listening’, which is also used to gauge brand sentiment online.